fanil-z/islam-wiki/islam-wiki/hugo-docs/content/en/docs/wiki/islam-wiki.md

 Peter the Venerable said that Muhammad  ﷺ    was the successor to Arius.

 Nicaea was all about Arius and Constantine wanted to establish peace among his own ruling lands.

-There was no Trinity before the Nicaea Creed. and the first person who expounded this doctrine was Paul.
+and the first person who expounded this doctrine was Paul.

 Jesus attemded Jewish temples and he just logically couldn't claim that he is God.
 The disciples also attended Jewish temples and worshipped God alone.